Nizar Qabbani: Family

-Qabbani had two sisters, Wisal and Haifa; he also had three brothers: Mu'taz, Rashid, and Sabah.
-The latter, Sabah Qabbani, was the most famous after Nizar, becoming director of Syrian radio and TV in 1960 and Syria's ambassador to the United States in the 1980s.
+Qabbani had two sisters, Wisal and Haifa, and three brothers, Mu'taz, Rashid, and Sabah.
+The latter, Sabah Qabbani, became the director of Syrian radio and TV in 1960 and served as Syria's ambassador to the United States in the 1980s.

-Nizar Qabbani's father, Tawfiq Qabbani, was Syrian while his mother was of Turkish descent.
-His father had a chocolate factory; he also helped support fighters resisting the French Mandate for Syria and the Lebanon and was imprisoned many times for his views, greatly affecting the upbringing of Nizar into a revolutionary in his own right.
+His father Tawfiq Qabbani had a chocolate factory. he also helped support fighters resisting the French Mandate for Syria and the Lebanon and was imprisoned many times for his views, greatly affecting the upbringing of Nizar into a revolutionary in his own right.
 Qabbani's grandfather, Abu Khalil Qabbani, was one of the leading innovators in Arab dramatic literature.